 Sustainable supply chain finance

-Last but not least, the concept of sustainable supply chain finance is also beginning to gain some traction.
+Last but by no means least, the concept of sustainable supply chain finance is also beginning to gain some traction.
 Sustainable supply chain finance is a version of supply chain finance in which a program is used as a means of incentivizing and rewarding ethical and sustainable practices by suppliers.

 In conclusion, embracing sustainability doesn’t simply mean that a business needs to adopt ethical and sustainable practices itself.
 Beyond this, it’s also important to build sustainability into the supply chain – both through including sustainability considerations in supplier management processes, and by incorporating sustainability into solutions like supply chain finance.